esl/MongooseIM/doc/user-guide/Getting-started.md

 ## Running MongooseIM

-Warning: MongooseIM will use its default database Mnesia, which is faster and simpler to setup, but not intended for production purposes regarding persistent data.
+Warning: MongooseIM will use its default database - Mnesia, which is faster and simpler to setup, but not intended for production purposes when it comes to persistent data.

-Note: It is possible at anytime to use external databases, check at the end of this guide.
+Note: It is possible at anytime to use external databases.
+For more information see the end of this guide.

 The following command will start the MongooseIM server:
 ```bash